Bouddi National Park

-The Bouddi National Park is a coastal national park that is located in the Central Coast region of New South Wales, in eastern Australia.
+The Bouddi National Park is a coastal national park in the Central Coast region of New South Wales, in eastern Australia.
 The 1532 ha national park is situated 93 km northeast of Sydney.
 A section of the national park extends into the Tasman Sea, creating fully protected land, shore and marine habitats.
 The park contains one of the last mature temperate rainforests on the Central Coast, Fletchers Glen.

 History

 The Bouddi National Park was originally known as the Bouddi Natural Park.
 It received its name at the second meeting of the park trust held on 5 July 1936.
 Other names considered were Maitland Bay Park, Cape Three Points Reserve and Gerrinbombi Park.
-The reason for the choice was that Bouddi is the authenticated aboriginal name of the most conspicuous feature of the district and appears on maps as early as 1828.
-Bouddi is an indigenous word for the heart.
+The reason for the choice was that Bouddi is the authenticated Aboriginal name of the most conspicuous feature of the district and appears on maps as early as 1828.
+Bouddi is an Indigenous word for the heart.
 The trust had been founded the year earlier to manage the reserve and had representation from the NSW Federation of Bushwalking Clubs and Erina Shire Council.

 In 1967 the park, by then totalling about 1310 acre, was dedicated as a national park under the newly passed legislation and was renamed Bouddi State Park.
 Its management became the responsibility of the NSW National Parks and Wildlife Service, and soon afterwards the trust was reconstituted as an advisory committee.
 On 1 January 1974, the National Parks and Wildlife Act dispensed with the category of state parks and Bouddi was renamed Bouddi National Park.